 Coronavirus Guidance (NHS)

-Regular symptom-free testing is now available for households, childcare and support bubbles of primary and secondary-age pupils.
+Regular symptom-free testing is available for households, childcare and support bubbles of school-age pupils.
 Everyone in these groups is recommended to get tested twice a week using rapid LFD tests.

 Please go to this council web page for details on how to access the symptom-free testing: https://www.brighton-hove.gov.uk/covidtesting